 Yes, because case study videos can be built to become multiple assets.

-For example, a case study production for a retirement village that we planned to have residents talk about various aspects of life in retirement living, and each topic lended itself as a separate video that answers the pain points felt by people who are thinking of buying into retirement villages.
+For example, a case study production for a retirement village that we planned to have residents talk about various aspects of life in retirement living, and each topic lent itself as a separate video that answers the specific pain points felt by people who are thinking of buying into retirement villages.

-The result is a video that doesn’t just tell a nice story — it moves a prospect from consideration to conversion.
+The result is a video that does more than tell a nice story.
+It moves a prospect from consideration to conversion, and it gives you multiple assets to use across different channels.

 TierONE Capital is a financial business servicing high net worth individuals and property developers.
 They had very little know-how to get videos done, neither did they know how to shape a story that would resonate with their developer clients.